Neal Morse: Band career

 While with Spock's Beard, Morse released two solo albums of more conventional straightforward rock music.
 In 1999, he joined former Dream Theater co-founder Mike Portnoy, Flower Kings' Roine Stolt and Marillion's Pete Trewavas to form the supergroup Transatlantic.
 The band has released five studio albums (SMPT:e, Bridge Across Forever, The Whirlwind, Kaleidoscope and The Absolute Universe) plus live albums from the tours behind each studio disc: Live in America, Live in Europe, Whirld Tour 2010: Live in London, More Never Is Enough and KaLIVEoscope.
 In concert, the group has included Daniel Gildenlöw of Pain of Salvation, and occasionally Ted Leonard, Morse's eventual replacement in Spock's Beard.

 In 2003, Morse, Mike Portnoy, Paul Gilbert and Matt Bissonette formed Yellow Matter Custard as a Beatles tribute supergroup.
-They took the name from a lyric in The Beatles song "I Am the Walrus": 'Yellow matter custard, dripping from a dead dog's eye...'
+They took the name from a lyric in the Beatles song "I Am the Walrus": 'Yellow matter custard, dripping from a dead dog's eye...'
 On March 26, 2012, Morse released the first album of the newly formed band Flying Colors (Mike Portnoy on drums and vocals, Dave LaRue on bass, Neal Morse on keyboards and vocals, Casey McPherson on lead vocals, and guitar, and Steve Morse on lead guitar).
 In 2014, he gave life to another group, The Neal Morse Band (with Mike Portnoy, Randy George, Eric Gillette and Bill Hubauer), that released its first studio album The Grand Experiment in 2015.
 The group's second outing, The Similitude of a Dream, was released on November 11, 2016, and the sequel to that album, The Great Adventure, was released on January 25, 2019.
 Their fourth release, Innocence & Danger was released on August 27, 2021.

+In 2024, Morse announced a new progressive rock project, Neal Morse & The Resonance, featuring local musicians from the Tennessee area.
+Their debut album, No Hill for a Climber, was released on November 8, 2024.

+In 2025, Morse announced a new project with legends Chester Thompson, Phil Keaggy, and Byron House.
+The band titled Cosmic Cathedral released their first album on April 25, 2025.